Learning When to Trust in Contextual Social Bandits: Introduction

-In this work, we argue that the "Global Trust Assumption" is insufficient for modern alignment.
-Real-world bias is \textit{contextual}.
-An evaluator might answer objective questions (like math (Context A)) honestly, while strategically agreeing with your biases on political topics (Context B).
-We term this the "Jekyll \& Hyde\footnote{\url{https://en.wikipedia.org/wiki/Strange_Case_of_Dr_Jekyll_and_Mr_Hyde}}" problem.
-When an agent relies on global trust metrics, it suffers from \textit{Contextual Objective Decoupling (COD)}.
-COD indicates the agent's learned policy decouples from the ground truth in critical regions where the adversary dominates, despite performing well on average \cite{ghasemi2026objective}.
+We argue that real-world bias is \emph{contextual}, and that the global model is therefore the wrong abstraction.
+An evaluator may answer objective questions (e.g., arithmetic, context A) honestly while strategically agreeing with a user's prior on contested topics (e.g., politics, context B).
+We call this the ``Jekyll \& Hyde''\footnote{\url{https://en.wikipedia.org/wiki/Strange_Case_of_Dr_Jekyll_and_Mr_Hyde}} problem.
+Under such contextual corruption, an agent that estimates a single global trust score per source may suffer what we term \emph{Contextual Objective Decoupling (COD)}.
+In COD, agent's learned policy decouples from the ground truth precisely in the regions where the adversary dominates, while appearing well-calibrated on average.